ns5001/personal-notes/javascript/jquery-labs-related.md

 `gem uninstall chromedriver-helper and brew install chromedriver`

-Also add the below to spec_helper.rb
+Also add the below to spec_helper.rb, or if using rails rails_helper.rb (at the bottom of the file)

 ```ruby
 Capybara.register_driver :chrome do |app|